Bringing you the latest news & resources in eye health

 Lasik is a two-step vision correction procedure.
 In the first step, the surgeon uses either a femtosecond laser or a microkeratome to create a hinged flap on the top layer of your cornea, exposing the tissue bed underneath.
 You may feel slight pressure during this stage.
 In the second step, the excimer laser is used to reshape the cornea.
 As the laser moves across the cornea, you may feel a slight sensation but no pain.
 Once reshaping is complete, the surgeon gently replaces the corneal flap and the healing process begins immediately.

 This is a one-step, one-laser vision correction procedure.
 The surgeon uses a femtosecond laser to create a 3 mm keyhole entry point.
 Next, the laser creates a precise lens-shaped disc of tissue within the cornea.
 This disc of tissue (called a lenticule) is then removed through the keyhole incision.
 During the procedure, you may feel some pressure or mild discomfort but no pain.

 ASLA is a two-step, one-laser procedure.
-In the first step, the surgeon applies a topical solution to soften and remove the top layer of corneal cells.
+In the first step, the surgeon applies a topical solution to soften and remove the top layer of corneal cells (the same process is achieved by the excimer laser in transPRK).
 In the second step, an excimer laser is used to reshape the corneal tissue.
 During the laser step, you may feel a slight sensation but no pain.
 Afterwards, a ‘bandage’ contact lens is placed on top of the eye to assist with the healing process.